meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

       Example: `beta/refactor`.
     - Meilisearch `pre-release beta`: create a branch originating from `bump-meilisearch-v*.*.*` named `pre-release-beta/v*.*.*`. <br>
       Example: `pre-release-beta/v0.30.0`
-    - Meilisearch `protype beta`: create a branch `protoype-beta/xx-xx`.
+    - Meilisearch `prototype beta`: create a branch `prototype-beta/xx-xx`.
 Where `xxx` has the same name as the docker image containing the prototype.
-        Example: If the [docker image](https://hub.docker.com/r/getmeili/meilisearch/tags) is named: `v0.29.0-pagination.beta.2`, the should be named: `prototype-beta/pagination`
+        Example: If the [docker image](https://hub.docker.com/r/getmeili/meilisearch/tags) is named: `v0.29.0-pagination.beta.2`, the branch should be named: `prototype-beta/pagination`

 2. [Update the version](#version-update) following the correct format (X are numbers):
     - package and prototype beta: `X.X.X-***.X`